Denis1gn/portfolio/Researches and presentations/README.md

 <p>- Unicorn companies are created through strategy of blitz-scaling, which focuses on growth over efficency<p>
 <p>- Quantity of such companies accelerated during 2012-2019 because of VC funds eager to catch own unicorn in portfolio as well as in result of rapid small investments among large number of tech startups<p>
 <p>- There were more profitable companies going for IPO during Dotcom era than profitable Unicorn companies today<p>
-<p>- Underpricing is a situation when a company undervalues own stocks during IPO while stock prices skyrocket on the first traiding day, it's good for investors but it is bad for companies because they lose money since they could have gained more money from investors<p>
+<p>- Underpricing is a situation when a company undervalues own stocks for IPO while stock prices skyrocket on the first traiding day, it's good for investors but it is bad for companies since they lose money they could have gathered from listing<p>
 <p>- Greater valuation of the company pre-IPO with demonstration of profitability brings less underpricing, because more investors research the company and risks are on the table.
 Less risks bring less rewards. <p>
 <p>- Larger the number of investment rounds and demonstration of positive operative cash flow (but no profit) increases underpricing as it is a signal for investors that there is a working model of tech monetization and there is an opportunity for growth<p>
 <p>- Software companies are more vulnerable to underpricing during IPO<p>